google/oss-fuzz/docs/getting-started/new-project-guide/jvm_lang.md

 ### build.sh

 For JVM projects, `build.sh` does need some more significant modifications over C/C++ projects.
-The following is an annotated example build script for a Java-only project with single-file fuzz targets as described above:
+Below is an annotated example build script for a Java-only project with single-file fuzz targets as described above:

 ```sh